Five in five: Aussie line up to be revealed for Telstra Pre Match Entertainment

 Friday, September 9 - Katie Noonan

+Saturday, September 10 - Goanna with Christine Anu, Emma Donovan, Tasman Keith & William Barton

-The AFL is pleased to announce five-time ARIA award winning-artist Katie Noonan will perform the Australian National Anthem as part of the Telstra Pre-Match Entertainment at the 2022 Toyota AFL Grand Final.
+The AFL is pleased to announce iconic Australian rock-band Goanna will perform as part of a super group with First Nations artists Christine Anu, Emma Donovan, Tasman Keith and William Barton for the Telstra Half-Time Entertainment at the 2022 Toyota AFL Grand Final.

-Katie will join The Temper Trap, Budjerah, Ngaiire, Mike Brady AM, G Flip, Robbie Williams and a host of soon to be released Australian music artists in the Telstra Pre-Match and Half-Time Entertainment line-up as the Toyota AFL Grand Final returns to the MCG for the first time since 2019.
+The Goanna super group will join Katie Noonan, The Temper Trap, Budjerah, Ngaiire, Mike Brady AM, G Flip and Robbie Williams in the Telstra Pre-Match and Half-Time Entertainment line-up as the Toyota AFL Grand Final returns to the MCG for the first time since 2019.

-The announcement comes as part of the AFL's five-day celebration of the Telstra Half-Time Entertainment which will see a new Australian act revealed each day from Tuesday September 6 to Saturday September 10.
+The announcement comes as part of the AFL's five-day celebration of the Telstra Pre-Match and Half-Time Entertainment which unveiled a new Australian act each day from Tuesday September 6-Saturday September 10.

 AFL Executive General Manager Customer and Commercial Kylie Rogers said it was pleasing to welcome several home-grown talents to the MCG to perform at one of the biggest games on the Australian sporting calendar.